Council of Pisa: Current papal views

-The Annuario Pontificio has historically regarded the Roman line of popes as legitimate until 1409, followed by the Pisan popes.
+The Annuario Pontificio has doctrinally regarded the Roman line of popes as legitimate until 1409, followed by the Pisan popes.
 Until the mid-20th century, the Annuario Pontificio listed the last three popes of the schism as Gregory XII (1406–1409), Alexander V (1409–1410), and John XXIII (1410–1415).
 However, the Great Schism was reinterpreted when Pope John XXIII (1958–1963) chose to reuse the ordinal XXIII, citing "twenty-two Johns of indisputable legitimacy."
 This is reflected in modern editions of the Annuario Pontificio, which extend Gregory XII's reign to 1415.
 Alexander V and the first John XXIII are now considered to be antipopes.